What is a 1288L tax code?

 In addition if you make a successful claim for a different tax code allowance like the uniform washing allowance expect your tax code to move up accordingly.

-Using online resources such as the HMRC app or your personal tax account let’s you find out more information about your code and can save you having to make a phone call to HMRC.
+Using online resources such as the HMRC app or your personal tax account let’s you find out more information about how your tax code was calculated.

 If you need to ask for the removal of the working from home allowance or make a different adjustment to your tax code you can contact HMRC online or by phone.